-Remote Education Support Where a class, group or small numbers of pupils need to self-isolate, or there is a local lockdown requiring pupils to remain at home, we expect schools to have the capacity to offer immediate The following range of resources to support schools in delivering remote education is available. remote education.
-Online education resources for home learning Schools are expected to consider how to continue to improve the quality of their existing offer and have a strong contingency plan in place for remote education provision by the end of September.
-DfE has produced a quality-assured list of remote education resources which are available to schools and parents for free over the summer term.
-This planning will be particularly important to support a scenario in which the logistical challenges of remote provision are greatest, for example where large numbers of pupils are required to remain at home.
-Where pricing models have changed, schools may consider using some of their catch-up funding on remote resources in line with the access to technology section of the EEF's COVID-19 support guide for schools.
-Video lessons
+Remote Education Support The following range of resources to support schools in delivering remote education is available. remote education.
+Online education resources for home learning • Schools are expected to consider how to continue to improve the quality of their existing offer and have a strong contingency plan in OfE has produced a quality-assured list of remote education resources which are available to schools and parents for free over the summer term. support a scenario in which the logistical challenges of remote provision are greatest, for example where large numbers of pupils are Where pricing models have changed, schools may consider using some of their catch-up funding on remote esources in line with the access to technology section of he EEF's COVID-19 support guide for schools.